SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 This provider enables the Spring Cloud Config Server to be used as a source of configuration data for a .NET application.

 The Spring Cloud Config Server is an application configuration service, which gives you a central place to manage an applications configuration values externally across all environments.
-As an application moves through the deployment pipeline from development to test and into production, you can use the Config Server to manage the configuration between environments and be certain that the application has everything it needs to run when you migrate it.
-The Config Server easily supports labelled versions of environment-specific configurations and is accessible to a wide range of tooling for managing its content.
+As an application moves through the deployment pipeline from development to test and into production, you can use the config server to manage the configuration between environments and be certain that the application has everything it needs to run when you migrate it.
+The config server easily supports labelled versions of environment-specific configurations and is accessible to a wide range of tooling for managing its content.

 To gain a better understanding of the Spring Cloud Config Server, you are encouraged to read the [Spring Cloud](http://cloud.spring.io/spring-cloud-static/Camden.SR6/#_spring_cloud_config) documentation.